Grand County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The ALR hearing is entirely separate from the criminal DUI proceedings.
-The outcome of the ALR hearing does not necessarily dictate the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: The outcome of your ALR hearing does not directly impact your criminal case, and vice versa.
+The ALR hearing is an administrative proceeding conducted by the Colorado DMV.

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Colorado DMV has sufficient evidence to suspend your driver's license.
+• Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DMV has sufficient evidence to suspend your license based on your DUI arrest.

 How to Prepare

-Gather Evidence: Collect any evidence that supports your case.
-This may include witness statements, video footage (if available), receipts, and any other documentation that can challenge the basis for the suspension.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the basis for the traffic stop or the accuracy of the chemical testing.

-Consider Hiring a DUI Attorney: A DUI attorney experienced with Colorado ALR hearings can be invaluable.
-An attorney can help you understand your rights, gather evidence, prepare your case, and represent you at the hearing.
-They can also cross-examine witnesses and present legal arguments on your behalf.
+• Consider Hiring a DUI Attorney: Navigating the ALR hearing process can be complex.
+A DUI attorney can help you understand your rights, gather evidence, and present a strong defense at the hearing.

 Possible Outcomes